vsrinivas/fuchsia/bin/debugserver/README.md

 special function in the dynamic linker, `dl_debug_state()`, that the dynamic linker calls when the main executable, and any shared libraries it uses, have been loaded into memory.
-GDB sets a breakpoint on this function and when the program gets here GDB can know where the program has been loaded.
+GDB sets a breakpoint on this function and when the program gets here GDB can then know where the program has been loaded.
 But what's the address of `dl_debug_state`?
 This is why GDB needs the symbols of the dynamic linker: to determine the address of `dl_debug_state`.
 [There are other ways to make this work.
 Maybe in time GDB will use one of them.]